christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 where in this case the MTTR is simplified also includes the MTTD.
 Note that this won't apply to byzantine failures, as the system is still operating even in case of a failure (which again shows that availability and reliability alone are not sufficient to describe dependability).

-Different levels of availabilty and their respective downtimes are listed in the table \ref{table:availability-classes}.
+Different levels of availability and their respective downtimes are listed in the table \ref{table:availability-classes}.
 They are divided into availability classes based on the Availability Environment Classification (AEC) of the Harvard Research Group (HRG).
 Note that this notation may be outdated due to the ambiguous use of the terms disaster, reliable, available, and fault-tolerant, but is still the most complete and accepted classification scheme.

 \begin{table}[h!]
     \caption[Various availability classes and the respective annual downtime]{Various availability classes and the respective annual downtime, based on the Availability Environment Classification (AEC) of the Harvard Research Group (HRG)}